hamzahanafi11/todo-list/README.md

 # todo-list

-Have fun with a basic todo list, make a pull request to add new features
+Have fun with a basic todo list,

+create a pull request to add new features

 Simple code for beginners